-From bartending to blogging, here are some of the best ways to make money while travelling the world!
+From bartending to blogging, here are some of the best travel jobs to make money while travelling the world!

 The plan backfired.
 From the very first day we both realised that travelling the world was something we wanted to do for as long as possible.